 Levy for charitable waste

-A reduced solid waste levy rate applies to the disposal of waste resulting from donations to a charitable recyclers, which cannot practicably be reused, recycled or sold.
+Between 1 July 2019 and 30 June 2021, a reduced levy rate applied to the disposal of waste resulting from donations to charitable recyclers.

 The partial levy waiver has ceased and been replaced with the Charitable Recyclers Subsidy Program administered by Green Industries SA.
 The program provides financial relief to charitable recyclers aligned to the solid waste levy.